Graduate Immigration Route

 Keep up to date with information and stay informed about the other immigration routes for working in the UK in the event that the Graduate Immigration Route is delayed.

-- The International Student Adviser delivers regular presentations on the various immigration routes available to Tier 4 students after you complete their studies.
+- The International Student Adviser delivers regular presentations on the various immigration routes available to Student Visa holders after you complete your studies.
 For more information please email [email protected]

 - Check out the Home Office's Fact Sheet